kivy/kivy-ios/README.md

 - iPhone Simulator (x86_64)
 - iPhone / iOS (armv7 and arm64)

-Currently, Python 3.8 builds are supported via specifying the recipes `python` or `python3`.
+Currently, Python 3.8 builds are supported via specifying the `python` recipe.

 *Note*:
     Python 2.7 is not longer supported.
 If you really want this, you can use